diku-dk/futhark-book/language.rst

                  -- (assuming a is not one-dimensional)

 Most array combinators produce fresh arrays that initially alias no other arrays in the program.
-In particular, the result of does not alias ``a``.
-One exception is , used for dividing arrays into multiple parts, where each of the partitions are aliased to the original array (but the partitions, being non-overlapping, are not aliased to each other).
+In particular, the result of ``map f a`` does not alias ``a``.
+One exception is ``split``, used for dividing arrays into multiple parts, where each of the partitions are aliased to the original array (but the partitions, being non-overlapping, are not aliased to each other).

 Let us consider the definition of a function returning a unique array: